 3. The machine must count parts consistently.
 For example, if the part counter increments by 2, then 3, then 2, the machine cannot qualify for anomaly detection.
 An occasional inconsistent count is acceptable and can be worked around, but generally 80%+ of part count increments must be the same for the algorithm to work.

 Activating anomaly detection

 Anomaly detection can be activated and deactivated on the monitors page.
-You can simply create or delete a monitor with the monitor type "anomaly".
+Here is our step by step walkthrough.

 1. A customer received an anomaly text at 2:25 AM.
 There was a catastrophic tool failure shortly after at 2:28 AM.